ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - name: Name of the new Interface Layer
   - id: Optional id of the new Interface Layer
   - global_ply_nr: Ply number for stacking sequence
-  - oriented_selection_sets: Oriented Selection Set for the expansion

-    &nbsp;&nbsp; of the Interface Layer
+  - oriented_selection_sets: Oriented Selection Set for the expansion of the Interface Layer
   - open_area_sets: Defines the initial crack of a VCCT layer (optional)
   - active: Interface Layer active.
 Default True
 * **Returns:**